mr-mongo/MDEASM/API/README.md

 ## Environment file

-1. Copy the `.env.template` file to `.env` in the project root directory
+1. copy the `.env.template` file to `.env` in the project root directory
-2. Customize with your specific environment.
+2. modify with your specific tenant, subscription, service principal, etc

 ## Required Python package imports